Socks5Balancer/Socks5BalancerAsio/README.md

   "serverChangeTime": 5000,                 // the config of Load Balance Rule `change_by_time`. default is 5000ms (5s)
-  "stateServerHost": "127.0.0.1",           // the simple state monitor server host. default is 127.0.0.1 "stateServerPort": 5010,                  //  the simple state monitor server port. default is 5010 "disableConnectTest": false,              // disable the two connect test, default is false "disableConnectionTracker": false,        // disable connect analysis, default is false "traditionTcpRelay": false,               // disable mixed-port mode, default is false
+  "stateServerHost": "127.0.0.1",           // the simple state monitor server host. default is 127.0.0.1 "stateServerPort": 5010,                  //  the simple state monitor server port. default is 5010
+  // if follow 3 config all are `true`, will run in plain mode, like a pure tcp relay "disableConnectTest": false,              // disable the two connect test, default is false "disableConnectionTracker": false,        // disable connect analysis, default is false "traditionTcpRelay": false,               // disable mixed-port mode, default is false